 URL (Uniform Resource Locator)

-A web address used to access live stream content.
+A web address is used to access live-stream content.
 Streaming platforms often provide a Stream URL alongside a Stream Key for software configuration.

 Unlisted Stream